macianito/js-import-php/README.md

 ## Usage

-Download the [code](https://github.com/macianito/js-import-php/) and include it in your HTML.
+Download the [code](https://github.com/macianito/js-import-php/) that is in the *php_server* folder of the project and include it in your HTML.

 ```html
 <script type="text/javascript" src="path_to_php_server/?app=path_to_app"></script>